Lexutor/Test/README.md

 # Test
-This is just a test repo.
+This is just a test repository.

 Adding more text to the file to see how these are saved.